drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 ## Drawing from the Bibliography

-In the main blog directory, create a new directory called `_bibliography`, and place your BibTeX file there as [references.bib](../_bibliography/references.bib).
-In the case of this post, the references file looks like this:
+In the main blog directory, create a new directory called `_bibliography/`, and place your BibTeX file there as [references.bib](../_bibliography/references.bib).
+In the case of this demo, the references file looks like this:

 ```bibtex
 @conference{signaltrain,